 All CGI users should be aware that any information, software, or graphics on the Internet may be protected by federal copyright laws, regardless of whether a copyright notice appears on the work.
 Licensing agreements may control redistribution of information from CGI's Internet-related systems or from the Internet.
 Duplication or transmission of such material may not be undertaken without express authorization from the Director.
 This means that you may not download and share course materials without the express permission of the course faculty and the Director of the Program, regardless of whether a copyright notice appears on the work, and that you must adhere to federal copyright laws in your academic and professional work.

-For more information, please visit the CORE Libguide on Copyright Compliance, http://azhin.org/c.php?g=267542&p=1943786 protecting the employees, partners and the company from illegal or damaging actions by individuals, either knowingly or unknowingly.
+For more information, please visit the CORE Libguide on Copyright Compliance, http://azhin.org/c.php?g=267542&p=1943786

 Acceptable Use of Information Technology Policy